P. J. Locke: Denver Broncos

 Locke was signed to the Denver Broncos' practice squad on December 17, 2019.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the following day.
 Locke was elevated to the active roster on September 14 for the team's Week 1 game against the Tennessee Titans, making his NFL debut; he reverted to the practice squad the next day.
 The Broncos promoted Locke to their active roster on September 24.

-Since 2020, Locke established himself as a core special teamer and led the Broncos in special teams snaps.
+After the 2020 season, Locke established himself as a core special teamer and led the Broncos in special teams snaps.

 On March 16, 2023, Locke re-signed with Denver.
 He was placed on short-term injured reserve on August 31, and activated on October 7.
 On October 22, Locke made his first NFL career interception on a pass from quarterback Jordan Love to seal a Broncos win at home against the Green Bay Packers.

 On March 11, 2024, Locke signed a two-year, $7 million contract extension with the Broncos.
 After injuring himself in a Wild Card playoff game against the Buffalo Bills, Locke successfully underwent a spinal fusion surgery that no NFL player had ever previously returned from.

+Dallas Cowboys

+On March 10, 2026, Locke signed a one-year, $5 million contract with the Dallas Cowboys.
+He suffered a torn plantar fascia in Week 2 and was placed on injured reserve on September 26.